 The Athabasca oil sands deposits are vast and the Syncrude leases contained in such deposits are illustrated in the following lease map.
-The reserves and resources estimates on pages 39 to 48 of this AIF are all considered to be recoverable through surface mining, meaning that the layers of oil sands are found beneath a relatively shallow overburden layer.
+The reserves and resources estimates on pages 37 to 46 of this AIF are all considered to be recoverable through surface mining, meaning that the layers of oil sands are found beneath a relatively shallow overburden layer.

-- (1) The Mildred Lake Mine is adjacent to the upgrading complex and includes the North Mine and the Base Mine.
-The Base Mine reserves have been depleted.
-Current Mildred Lake Mine operations are located in the North Mine. - (2) The dark green leases represent the Syncrude oil sands leases and the light green leases represent the leases of other oil sands operators.
+(1) The Mildred Lake mine is adjacent to the upgrading complex and includes the North mine and the Base mine.
+The Base mine reserves have been depleted.
+Current Mildred Lake mine operations are located in the North mine.

 Syncrude and other developers of the Athabasca oil sands have pioneered various technologies to mine the oil sands, extract the bitumen and upgrade the bitumen into synthetic crude oil.
-Syncrude engineers and scientists continue to focus on technologies to improve the energy efficiency of the various processes, to improve bitumen extraction recovery efficiencies and upgrading yield efficiencies, to lessen the environmental impact of the various steps in the process and to accelerate the reclamation of disturbed areas.
-Some examples of technological advancement include: low energy extraction, which is intended to reduce the amount of energy required to recover each barrel of bitumen and to reduce emissions; slurry hydrotransport, which is a process that uses pumping of an oil sands/water mixture rather than conveying solids with a view to reducing maintenance and operating expenses in the material handling area; and froth pumping, which is a way of pumping bitumen slurried with water rather than with hydrocarbonbased diluents, once again intended to reduce capital, energy and operating expenses.
-The Mildred Lake mine train replacements currently under construction are designed to incorporate wet crushing technologies, which are intended to improve bitumen recovery rates and lower maintenance requirements.
-The tailings centrifuge plant at the Mildred Lake mine will use mechanical energy to speed up the separation of water and fluid fine tailings, releasing water for reuse and producing a trafficable deposit that can be placed in a designated disposal area creating a dry landscape.
+Syncrude engineers and scientists continue to focus on technologies to improve the energy efficiency of the various processes, to improve bitumen extraction recovery and upgrading yield, to lessen the environmental impact of the various steps in the process and to accelerate the reclamation of disturbed areas.
+Some examples of technological advancement include: low energy extraction, which reduces the amount of energy and emissions required to recover each barrel of bitumen; slurry hydrotransport, which is a process that uses pumping of an oil sands/water mixture rather than conveying solids with a view to reducing maintenance and operating expenses in the material handling area; and froth pumping, which is a way of pumping bitumen slurried with water rather than with hydrocarbon-based diluents, once again intended to reduce capital, energy and operating expenses.
+The Mildred Lake mine train replacements were designed to incorporate wet crushing technologies, which are intended to improve bitumen recovery rates and lower maintenance requirements.
+The tailings centrifuge plant at the Mildred Lake mine will use mechanical energy to speed up the separation of water and fluid fine tailings, releasing water for reuse and producing a trafficable deposit that can be placed in a designated disposal area to create a dry landscape.